HCL-Cloud-Native-Labs/stocktrader/README.md

 ## Prerequisites

-* IBM Cloud Private installed
+* OpenShift Container Platform installed
 * IBM Cloud public account (trial account can be used)
-* Helm
+* Helm/Tiller

 The following installation instructions guide you through installing the dependent software (DB2, MQ, etc) and configuring it for use by the stocktrader application.
 After the dependent software is installed and configured, the stocktrader application is installed.